barksploit/ux-rockstar/README.md

 This module was designed to test our HTML5 and CSS3 knowledge and our ability to work under pressure.

-We were marked on 4 different criteria -
+We were marked on the following criteria -

 - W3C Validation (HTML5 & CSS3) and Semantics
 - Likeness to design provided